Mariners vs. Nationals Player Props Betting Odds

-Player prop betting options for Julio Rodriguez, Lane Thomas and others are available in the Seattle Mariners-Washington Nationals matchup at T-Mobile Park on Tuesday, starting at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Julio Rodriguez, Lane Thomas and others in the Seattle Mariners-Washington Nationals matchup at T-Mobile Park on Wednesday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!